Albury: Population

-Geography
+Climate and geography

 Albury is situated above the river flats of the Murray River, in the foothills of the Great Dividing Range.
 At the city's airport, Albury is 164 m above sea level.

 Climate

-Albury has a warm, temperate climate, with cool, damp winters and very warm to hot, mostly dry, summers.
+Albury has a mild, temperate climate, with cool, damp winters and warm to hot, mostly dry, summers.
 Under the Köppen climate classification, Albury has a humid subtropical climate (Cfa), but would have tendencies of a Mediterranean climate (Csa) as well.

-In summer, the mean daily maximum temperature is 31 C with low humidity; however, this is subject to substantial daily variation.
-An average of 17 days with a maximum above 35 C occur in this summer period.
-Mean winter maxima are 12 C with many cloudy days, and is likewise the wettest season.
-Albury gets approximately 20 days per year featuring minima of below freezing, although the high cloud cover tends to limit frost.
-Sleet may occur during the winter months, but settling snowfalls are very rare.
+In high summer, the mean daily maximum temperature is 31 C with low humidity; however, this is subject to substantial daily variation.
+An average of 17 days with a maximum above 35 C occur in this summer period, with many cooler days.
+Mean mid winter maxima are 12 C with many cloudy days, and is likewise the wettest season.
+Albury gets approximately 20 days per year featuring minima of below freezing, though the cloud cover tends to limit frost.
+Sleet may occur during the winter months, but settling snowfalls are very rare, with the last significant snowfall in July 1966.
 The highest temperature recorded at Albury was 46.1 °C on 4 January 2020, and the lowest temperature was −4.0 °C recorded on 8 August 1994 (both at the Airport AWS station).